Last reviewed/updated 03/28/2013

 Short Term Loans

 Emergency Short Term Loans of up to $500.00 are available for students in good financial standing.
-Applications must be made through the student's MYUWF account and an electronic promissory note signed.
+Applications must be made online through the student's MYUWF account and a promissory note signed online.
 Short Term Loans are due before the end of the semester in which they were issued.

 Students who have delinquent balances at UWF (financial aid billings, loans, library fines, traffic fines, etc.) must pay in full to avoid assessment of additional collection costs.
 Failure to pay the balance will result in holds being placed which will prevent registration as well as the release of diplomas, grades, and transcripts.
 Holds could prevent the release of financial aid.